hekazu/sockets-and-pipes-bookclub/README.md

 projects proper.

 Little of the work here is original, and as was said I am not the book's author.
-I do take responsibility of the Nix configurations though.
+I do take responsibility of the Nix configurations though[^1].
 Those did not come with the book.

 Done as part of Helsinki Haskell Users Book Club

 Get your copy of Sockets an Pipes from Leanpub here:
 <https://leanpub.com/sockets-and-pipes>

+[^1]: One should note that they also don't presently work with ghci and one should rather employ `cabal repl` as the book author intended.